 Sales of our products, if approved, will depend, in part, on the extent to which our products will be covered by third-party payors, such as government health programs, commercial insurance and managed healthcare organizations.
 There is significant uncertainty related to third-party payor coverage and reimbursement of newly approved products.
-In the United States, for example, principal decisions about reimbursement for new products are typically made by CMs.
-CMs decides whether and to what extent a new product will be covered and reimbursed under Medicare, and private third-party payors often follow CMS's decisions regarding coverage and reimbursement to a substantial degree.
-However, no uniform policy of coverage and reimbursement for drug products exists.
+In the United States, for example, principal decisions about reimbursement for new products are typically made by CMS.
+CMS decides whether and to what extent a new product will be covered and reimbursed under Medicare, and private third-party payors often follow CMS's decisions regarding coverage and reimbursement for drug products exists.
 Accordingly, decisions regarding the extent of coverage and amount of reimbursement to be provided for any of our products will be made on a payor-by-payor basis.